-I was working a night shift last night and was talking to some coworkers about starting to save early – it made for an interesting talk at 0200 hours, but I digress.
+I was working a night shift last night and was talking to some coworkers about saving early VS save later – it made for an interesting talk at 0200 hours, but I digress.

 I love this topic because it’s a big general point this blog stands for!
 I cannot emphasize enough how important and beneficial it is to your overall wealth to start saving and investing early in life.
 You are doing yourself a BIG favor later down the road.
 This is definitely a long-term, delayed gratification strategy that pays dividends.